evolute-cx/firebase-emulator-docker/README.md

 A dockerized firebase emulator setup, that _actually_ exports existing data when the container shuts down and re-imports data when the container starts up again \*

-We created this image because https://hub.docker.com/r/spine3/firebase-emulator failed to export and restore emulator state
+We created this image because https://hub.docker.com/r/spine3/firebase-emulator failed to export and restore emulator state and they didnt publish a configurable Dockerfile

-\* In order to make this export/import work a named volume is needed - see below "Persisting data"
+\* In order to make this export/import work, a volume is needed - see below "Persisting data"

 ## How to use: